Endocrine disruptor: History

 The term endocrine disruptor was coined in 1991 at the Wingspread Conference Center in Wisconsin.
-One of the early papers on the phenomenon was by Theo Colborn in 1993.
-In this paper, she stated that environmental chemicals disrupt the development of the endocrine system, and that effects of exposure during development are often permanent.
+One of the early papers on the phenomenon was by Theo Colborn et al. in 1993.
+It stated that environmental chemicals disrupt the development of the endocrine system, and that effects of exposure during development are often permanent.

 Although the endocrine disruption has been disputed by some, work sessions from 1992 to 1999 have generated consensus statements from scientists regarding the hazard from endocrine disruptors, particularly in wildlife and also in humans.

 The Endocrine Society released a scientific statement outlining mechanisms and effects of endocrine disruptors on "male and female reproduction, breast development and cancer, prostate cancer, neuroendocrinology, thyroid, metabolism and obesity, and cardiovascular endocrinology," and showing how experimental and epidemiological studies converge with human clinical observations "to implicate endocrine disruptive chemicals (EDCs) as a significant concern to public health."
 The statement noted that it is difficult to show that endocrine disruptors cause human diseases, and it recommended that the precautionary principle should be followed.
 A concurrent statement expresses policy concerns.

-Endocrine disrupting compounds encompass a variety of chemical classes, including drugs, pesticides, compounds used in the plastics industry and in consumer products, industrial by-products and pollutants, and even some naturally produced botanical chemicals.
+Endocrine disrupting compounds encompass a variety of chemical classes, including drugs, pesticides, compounds used in the plastics industry and in consumer products, industrial by-products and pollutants, heavy metals and even some naturally produced botanical chemicals.
+Industrial chemicals such as parabens, phenols and phthalates are also considered potent endocrine disruptors.
 Some are pervasive and widely dispersed in the environment and may bioaccumulate.
 Some are persistent organic pollutants (POPs), and can be transported long distances across national boundaries and have been found in virtually all regions of the world, and may even concentrate near the North Pole, due to weather patterns and cold conditions.
 Others are rapidly degraded in the environment or human body or may be present for only short periods of time.
 Health effects attributed to endocrine disrupting compounds include a range of reproductive problems (reduced fertility, male and female reproductive tract abnormalities, and skewed male/female sex ratios, loss of fetus, menstrual problems); changes in hormone levels; early puberty; brain and behavior problems; impaired immune functions; and various cancers.